mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 --- abstract

-This document describes Post Sockets, an asynchronous abstract programming interface for the atomic transmission of objects in an explicitly multipath environment.
+This document describes Post Sockets, an asynchronous abstract programming interface for the atomic transmission of messages in an explicitly multipath environment.
 Post replaces connections with long-lived associations between endpoints, with the possibility to cache cryptographic state in order to reduce amortized connection latency.
 We present this abstract interface as an